Make these easy DIY wedding table numbers! An easy tutorial, tips for taking wedding number photos and ideas for poses with different numbers.

 Oh, and I’ve gotten questions about my scarf.
 It’s linked here, it comes in a bunch of colors.

-What are some of the creative ideas for table numbers you’ve seen?
+What are your favorite DIY wedding table numbers you’ve seen?

 For more wedding DIYs, check out these: